Comic

 No hay anuncios

 — Yes.
 It's true.
-I could have thrown it all in the trash, but I kept everything, even the notes I have from private drawing classes.
+I could have thrown it all in the trash, but I kept everything, even the notes I have from my private drawing classes.
 The teacher gave me a 5.
-He said I wasn't a great artist but had aptitude: he defined me perfectly.
-It was more passion than talent, and I think that can be motivating for people.
+He said I wasn't a great artist but I had aptitude: he defined me perfectly.
+It was more passion than a gift, and I think that can be motivating for people.
 If you're truly passionate, it doesn't matter if you're not a virtuoso.

 Paco Roca: “Fascism is like energy: it is neither created nor destroyed, it transforms”